midunthangavel/studio/APP_DOCUMENTATION.md

+Application Overview: Fixmyevent

+Fixmyevent is a comprehensive, Al-enhanced event planning platform designed to simplify the process of organizing any event.
+It serves as a two-sided marketplace connecting event planners (users) with a wide array of venues and service providers (vendors).
+From finding the perfect location to managing budgets and brainstorming ideas, Venue Voyager provides all the tools necessary to bring any event vision to life.

+The application is built as a modern Progressive Web App (PWA), ensuring a seamless, Installable, and fast experience across all devices.

+Core Features:
+Service Discovery: A powerful search engine allows users to find and filter venues, caterers, photographers, decorators, and more based on location, category, price, capacity, and other amenities.

+Al-Powered Planning: Al Planner: An intelligent assistant that generates creative and personalized event ideas for themes, decorations, and activities based on user input.

+Al Budget Assistant: A natural language tool that parses user requests (e.g, "add $500 for a DJ") and automatically categorizes them into a structured budget.

+Al Chat Assistant: A conversational agent integrated into the chat system that can help users brainstorm ideas, find vendors, and manage their budget directly within a conversation.

+Exquisite I

+Los Angeles

+Mood Board Generation: Users can generate Al-powered images to create a visual mood board based on their event theme, providing instant visual inspiration.

+$150/pers

+Vendor & Venue Listings: Vendors can create detailed profiles showcasing their services, including photos, descriptions, pricing, and availability calendars.
+Booking & Communication System

+Users can send booking requests directly to vendors.

+An integrated real-time chat system alloves for direct communication between users and vendors, as well as with the Al assistant.

+User Account Management: Users have a personal dashboard to manage their profiles, track bookings, view favorite vendors, and see

+notifications

+Review && Rating Systeme Alter an event, users can leave detailed reviews and ratings for vendors, which are duplayed on listing pages to help other users make informed decisions.

+Favorites: Users can save any venue or service to a personal "Favorites" page for easy access and comparison.

+Application Screw & Pages

+AUTHENTICATION FLOW

+Welcome Page (/): The landing page for new visitors, offering a brief introduction and options to either "Get Started" (login/signup) or "Explore as Guest.

+Login Page (/Login): Allows existing users to sign in using their email and password or with Google

+Signup Page(/signup): Allows new users to create account by providing their name, email, and password

+MAIN APPLICATION (SSR)

+Home Page (/home): The central hub for authenticated users.
+It features a prominent search bar and curated carousels of vendor listings, such as "Popular Venues" and "Top Photographers".

+Search Page (/search): Displays categories for initial exploration.
+Once a search is performed, it becomes a powerful results page with advanced filtering (layword, location, price, etc) and sorting options.
+Results can be viewed as a grid or on a map (placeholder).

+Venxue/Vendor Detail Page(/venues/slug): A comprehensive page for each listing, showing an image gallery, detailed description, amenities, user reviews, and an interactive booking card with an availability calendar.

+Al Planner Page (/planner): Users input their event details (type, budget, guest count) to receive Al-generated idees for themes, decorations, and activities, along with an option to generate a visual mood board.

+Budget Page (/budget): An interactive dashboard for managing event expenses.
+It features a pie chart visualizing spending by category, tracks total and remaining funds, and allows users to add expenses manually or via the Al assistant.

+Chat Page (/chat ): A real-time messaging interface.
+It lists all conversations on the side and displays the active chat in the main view.
+Users can chat with vendors or the Al Planner.

+Bookings Page (/bookings): A tabbed view showing "Upcoming" and "Past" bookings.
+Users can view booking details and leave reviewes for completed events.

+Favorites Page (/favorites): A gallery of all venues and services the user has marked with a heart icon.

+Profile Page(/profile): A central dashboard for account-related actions, with links to edit the profile, manage listings, and log out.

+Edit Profile Page (/profile/edit): A form where users can update their personal information, such as their name.

+VENDOR SPECIFIC FLOW

+Add a Listing Page (/add-listing): A multi-step form that allows vendors to create a new service listing.
+It starts with category selection, which then dynamically displays the relevant form fields for that specific service (eg, a "Venue" form asks for guest capacity, while a "Photography" form asks for camera gear).

+My Listings Page(/my-Listings): A page where vendors can view all the listings they have created on the platform, with options to view edit, or delete them.

+Navigation: Mobile Footer Nav (Authenticated Users): A foed bottom navigation bar on mobile devices provides quick access to the five core sections Home, Explore Search), Favorites, Al Planner, and Account (Profile).

+Main Hender: The header is present on all authenticated pages.

+On the Home Page, it features a large, welcoming search bar.On other pages, it contains a smaller search input that provides live search results in a dropdown.
+It also includes icons for accessing Notifications and Chat, along with a Theme Toggle (Light/Dark modle) and a PWA Install button if the user wants to download the applications.

+Profile Page Links: The profile page acts as a "settings" hat, with links navigating to various management pages like "My Listings."
+"Add a Listing" and "Edit Profile"

+Contractual Navigatione Users are guided through the app via contestual buttons and links, such as clicking a venue card to see its detail page. or clicking "Request to Book which navigates them to their bookings page upon success.

-# VenueVoyager: Complete Application Documentation
+# Fixmyevent: Complete Application Documentation

-This document provides a comprehensive, detailed breakdown of the "VenueVoyager" application, covering its architecture, design philosophy, features, and complete user flow.
+This document provides a comprehensive, detailed breakdown of the "Fixmyevent" application, covering its architecture, design philosophy, features, and complete user flow.

 ### 1. High-Level Application Concept

-**VenueVoyager** is a sophisticated, AI-driven, two-sided marketplace designed to streamline the event planning process.
+**Fixmyevent** is a sophisticated, AI-driven, two-sided marketplace designed to streamline the event planning process.
 It connects users (event planners) with a diverse range of vendors providing services like venues, catering, photography, and more.
 Its core mission is to replace the stress of event planning with a creative, intuitive, and intelligent platform.
 The app is built as a Progressive Web App (PWA) for a native-like, installable experience on any device.

 ### 2. Technical Architecture